-There are a number of factors to consider when looking at the total cost of college.
+There are several factors to consider when looking at the total cost of college.
 Often people don’t look into expenses outside of room and board that will quickly add up.
 That’s especially true if you need student loans that will have you paying interest.
 That interest can add up over a long period of paying off the loan.

-Tuition and Fees – Tuition and fees is most often the largest part of college cost.
-The Average in-state tuition and fees according to the Department of Education College Scorecard is $22,155.
-Average out-of-state tuition and fees is $25,569.
+Tuition and Fees – Tuition and fees are most often the largest part of college costs.
+According to the Department of Education College Scorecard, the average in-state tuition and fees are $22,155.
+The average out-of-state tuition and fees are $25,569.

-Room & Board – The next largest expenditure is often room and board with a wide range of cost in this category.
-It depends on if you stay on or off campus, and if you pay for meal plans offered by most colleges.
+Room & Board – The next largest expenditure is often room and board, with a wide range of costs in this category.
+It depends on whether you stay on or off-campus and pay for meal plans offered by most colleges.
 Regardless of how you go about this, it’s a big factor in figuring out if a certain college is worth it.
 Room and board may completely change the college ROI calculation and make it a better deal to attend another university or local trade school.

 Additional Living Expenses – As with room and board, additional expenses can add up quickly.
 This is especially true for younger students not accustomed to managing money on their own.

-Interest on Student Loan Debt – According to the Federal Reserve over half of students took on some student loan debt for the 2017-2018 school year.
-That debt is typically between $20,000 and $25,000 dollars and can add a large monthly payment after you graduate.
+Interest on Student Loan Debt – According to the Federal Reserve, over half of students took on some student loan debt for the 2017-2018 school year.
+That debt is typically between $20,000 and $25,000 and can add a large monthly payment after graduating.
 In fact, between 13% and 20% of people with outstanding student loan debt are behind on their payments.

 Estimate your student loans by using our student loan calculator.

 Net Price Calculators – Don’t forget that all colleges are required to have net price calculators to help show you an all-in cost.
 These can be very beneficial because they take into account specific family circumstances.
-Things like income level, grades in high school, and other factors can make it more or less likely you will receive some sort of financial aid.
+Things like income level, high school grades, and other factors can make it more or less likely you will receive some financial aid.
 Be sure to check these calculators when seriously considering if a college is worth it.

 Increased Earnings Equals Better ROI